lucascesar1107/Lab-1-Self-Attention-/README.md

 # Lab P1-01 – Implementação do Scaled Dot-Product Attention

-Este projeto implementa o mecanismo de Scaled Dot-Product Attention conforme descrito no paper *Attention Is All You Need*.
+Este projeto implementa o mecanismo de Scaled Dot-Product Attention conforme descrito no artigo científico *Attention Is All You Need*.

 A implementação segue a fórmula: